0xJuancito/multichain-auditor/README.md

 💡 Verify if a frontrunning attack is possible due to chain constraints or economic viability

+### Precompiles

+Chains have precompiled contracts on different addresses like [Arbitrum](https://developer.arbitrum.io/arbos/precompiles) or [Optimism](https://github.com/ethereum-optimism/optimism/blob/develop/packages/contracts-bedrock/src/constants.ts).
+Care has to be taken if some is used that is not available, works differently or is o a different address.

+💡 Double-check the use of precompiled contracts, their addresses, and their compatibility

 ---

 ## Differences from Ethereum